It Came from Space and Ate Our Brains Review

 By Kevin Mitchell | Posted: February 13, 2020

-Initially released in 2015 on PC via Steam, It came from space and ate our brains, has been completely overhauled.
-The somewhat serviceable online mode has been cut (both Steam and PS4 does have ways to play local multiplayer over the internet).
-If you own the game on Steam, you may opt into the older version of the game that still features online gameplay, but based on the hours I've put into the game; you may want to rethink your choice.
-Suit up my nameless heroes, its time to take back the planet!
+Initially released in 2015 on PC via Steam, It Came from Space and Ate Our Brains has been completely overhauled.
+The somewhat serviceable online mode has been cut (though both Steam and PS4 have ways to play local multiplayer over the internet).
+While Steam users can opt into the older version that still features online gameplay, based on my hours with the game, you may want to reconsider.
+Suit up, nameless heroes - it's time to take back the planet!

-As an arcade-style twin-stick shooter, you and up to three friends are tasked with driving back the glowing neon-tinted aliens that have invaded the planet.
-The campaign is comprised of six missions as you progress across checkpoints (safe houses) in each level before reaching and destroying a massive alien egg to complete the level.
-The four difficulty options let players customize the experience.
-Still, I had no problems playing through the entire campaign (solo) on the medium setting without dying once (there is a trophy tied to your first death).
-I attempted one of the last levels on insane, and enemies are faster, tougher, and deadlier.
-Fair to say, I barely survived more than a few minutes solo.
-The missions are quite long and varied, as you travel across rooftops, trudge through a radioactive sewer, attempt to make your way through a medical clinic, escape the city by following a river through farmland, and more.
+As an arcade-style twin-stick shooter, you and up to three friends are tasked with driving back the glowing neon-tinted aliens that have invaded Earth.
+The campaign spans six missions, with players progressing across checkpoints (safe houses) before reaching and destroying a massive alien egg to complete each level.
+Four difficulty options let players customize the experience.
+Playing solo on medium, I completed the entire campaign without dying once (there's even a trophy for your first death).
+However, when I attempted one of the final levels on insane, the faster, tougher, and deadlier enemies overwhelmed me within minutes.
+The missions are lengthy and varied, taking you across rooftops, through radioactive sewers, into medical clinics, along riverside farmland, and beyond.

-Although the locales are varied, the game's unique monotone visual style refrains from using color, except for highlighting light sources, giving you hope in these struggling dark times.
-Some of these light sources can be destroyed, providing items, temporary upgrades, or currency to purchase permanent upgrades (at least for that level).
-Maybe there is a bright glowing crack from a wooden crate left alone on a rooftop waiting to be shattered into bits and pieces, or you may find fire barrels in the darkened sewers.
-Players are brightly colored, with each player receiving a different color, but there aren't any customization options (player one will always be blue, for example).
-It's a good thing to note that there isn't any drop-in support; however, players can drop-out at any point.
-Also, note that multiplayer is accomplished through split-screen.
+Despite the varied locales, the game's distinctive monotone visual style eschews color except for highlighting light sources, offering hope in these dark times.
+These light sources can be destroyed to reveal items, temporary upgrades, or currency for permanent upgrades (lasting through the current level).
+You might find a glowing crack in a wooden crate abandoned on a rooftop or fire barrels illuminating darkened sewers.
+Players are distinctly colored but lack customization options (player one will always be blue, for instance).
+Note that while players can drop out at any point, there's no drop-in support, and multiplayer is split-screen only.

 Simply Put

-Initially released in 2015 on PC via Steam, It came from space and ate our brains, has been completely overhauled.
-The somewhat serviceable online mode has been cut (both Steam and PS4 does have ways to play local multiplayer over the internet).
-If you own the game on Steam, you may opt into the older version of the game that still features online gameplay, but based on the hours I've put into the game; you may want to rethink your choice.
-Suit up my nameless heroes, its time to take back the planet!
+Initially released in 2015 on PC via Steam, It Came from Space and Ate Our Brains has been completely overhauled.
+The somewhat serviceable online mode has been cut (though both Steam and PS4 have ways to play local multiplayer over the internet).
+While Steam users can opt into the older version that still features online gameplay, based on my hours with the game, you may want to reconsider.
+Suit up, nameless heroes - it's time to take back the planet!

-As an arcade-style twin-stick shooter, you and up to three friends are tasked with driving back the glowing neon-tinted aliens that have invaded the planet.
-The campaign is comprised of six missions as you progress across checkpoints (safe houses) in each level before reaching and destroying a massive alien egg to complete the level.
-The four difficulty options let players customize the experience.
-Still, I had no problems playing through the entire campaign (solo) on the medium setting without dying once (there is a trophy tied to your first death).
-I attempted one of the last levels on insane, and enemies are faster, tougher, and deadlier.
-Fair to say, I barely survived more than a few minutes solo.
-The missions are quite long and varied, as you travel across rooftops, trudge through a radioactive sewer, attempt to make your way through a medical clinic, escape the city by following a river through farmland, and more.
+As an arcade-style twin-stick shooter, you and up to three friends are tasked with driving back the glowing neon-tinted aliens that have invaded Earth.
+The campaign spans six missions, with players progressing across checkpoints (safe houses) before reaching and destroying a massive alien egg to complete each level.
+Four difficulty options let players customize the experience.
+Playing solo on medium, I completed the entire campaign without dying once (there's even a trophy for your first death).
+However, when I attempted one of the final levels on insane, the faster, tougher, and deadlier enemies overwhelmed me within minutes.
+The missions are lengthy and varied, taking you across rooftops, through radioactive sewers, into medical clinics, along riverside farmland, and beyond.

-Although the locales are varied, the game's unique monotone visual style refrains from using color, except for highlighting light sources, giving you hope in these struggling dark times.
-Some of these light sources can be destroyed, providing items, temporary upgrades, or currency to purchase permanent upgrades (at least for that level).
-Maybe there is a bright glowing crack from a wooden crate left alone on a rooftop waiting to be shattered into bits and pieces, or you may find fire barrels in the darkened sewers.
-Players are brightly colored, with each player receiving a different color, but there aren't any customization options (player one will always be blue, for example).
-It's a good thing to note that there isn't any drop-in support; however, players can drop-out at any point.
-Also, note that multiplayer is accomplished through split-screen.
+Despite the varied locales, the game's distinctive monotone visual style eschews color except for highlighting light sources, offering hope in these dark times.
+These light sources can be destroyed to reveal items, temporary upgrades, or currency for permanent upgrades (lasting through the current level).
+You might find a glowing crack in a wooden crate abandoned on a rooftop or fire barrels illuminating darkened sewers.
+Players are distinctly colored but lack customization options (player one will always be blue, for instance).
+Note that while players can drop out at any point, there's no drop-in support, and multiplayer is split-screen only.

 Simply Put